facelessuser/coloraide/docs/src/markdown/distance.md

 Color("red").delta_e("blue", method="2000")
 ```

 The default implementation is Delta E 1976.
-Originally, when the Lab color space was created, it was thought that it was
+Originally, when the CIELAB color space was created, it was thought that it
-more perceptually uniform than it actually was.
-At first, the distance algorithm was a simple euclidean implementation
+was more perceptually uniform than it actually was.
+At first, the distance algorithm was a simple euclidean
-(Delta E 1976), but over time it has been tweaked to make corrections to account for the fact that it is not perfectly
+implementation (Delta E 1976), but over time it has been tweaked to make corrections to account for the fact that it is
-uniform.
+not perfectly uniform.

 There are areas and industries that still use many of these for different reasons.